Skalyaeve/42-Common-Core/README.md

 # 42
-This repository is a pointer to the various projects I have been able to complete during my time at school 42 (from the most recent to the oldest).
+This repository is a pointer to common core projects I have been able to complete during my time at school 42. (from the most recent to the oldest)

 - Ft_transcendence: https://github.com/Skalyaeve/Ft_transcendence
 "Surprise!"